Last Updated on October 3, 2023 by Matt Musico

 By the time Howard was 29 years old, he had accomplished plenty in the big leagues.
 The dude had four top-five NL MVP finishes (including one win), an NL Rookie of the Year award, and a World Series title.
 Oh, and his 58 homers in 2006 were not only a Phillies single-season record, but it’s one of the most powerful seasons in MLB history.
 There’s a reason why he’s still the fastest player to hit 100 and 200 homers in a career.

-Howard hit at least 45 homers in each of the first four full seasons of his career.
+Howard hit at least 45 homers in each of the first four full seasons.
 Phew.
 In addition to leading the league in homers twice during this time, he also led the league in RBI three times.
-He never drove in fewer than 130 runs in each season.
+He never drove in fewer than 130 runs.
 When looking at his averages during this span, it’s impossible to not shake your head in disbelief.

-It’s fair to wonder what could’ve been for Howard if he didn’t tear his Achilles on the final play of the 2011 NL Division Series.
-Although he did post three more seasons of 20-plus homers, he was clearly never the same after that.
-His triple slash during the final five years of his career dropped down to .226/.292/.427 with an average of 19 homers and 66 RBI after the injury.
+It’s fair to wonder what could’ve been for Howard if he hadn’t torn his Achilles on the final play of the 2011 NL Division Series.
+Although he did post three more seasons of 20-plus homers, he was clearly never the same.
+His triple slash during the final five years of his career dropped down to .226/.292/.427 with an average of 19 homers and 66 RBI.